SockDrawer/SockRPG/STYLEGUIDE.md

 New in ES6, arrow functions are extremely useful; however, as they cannot be named, their use should be restricted to short callbacks with few arguments.

 ##### Call chains
-Promise-heavy code is likely to feature call chains; when chaining methods, each call should start on a new line, indented one tab in the same manner the body of a loop is.
+Promise-heavy code is likely to feature call chains; when chaining methods, each call should start on a new line, indented one tab in the same manner the body of a loop is, and have a leading period.

 ##### To document or not to document?
 Is the function defined at module level?
 Yes?
 Document it.